ARTICLE UPDATED JUNE 2019 🙂

 I was able to eek out about five minutes of connectivity each day (just enough to post a pic on Instagram or barely call my grandma for her birthday), and it seemed to be the case for about 99% of everyone else.
 But the whole point of getting out in nature is to just do that, so consider it a digital detox blessing in disguise!

 Bring a portable phone charger.

 When we booked our tent at Half Dome Village, I was told that our unit would not have an electrical outlet.
-(Actually it did since it was a heated tent — only non-heated tents don’t have outlets.)
-Anyway, we knew not having a phone wasn’t an option because we were going to be taking so many pictures.
+(It actually did have an outlet since it was a heated tent — only non-heated tents don’t have outlets!)
+Anyway, we knew we needed a solution to keep our phones charged everyday because we would be taking so many pictures.
 To prepare for our cell-maggedon, my husband bought these amazing, life-changing RAVPower portable phone chargers from Amazon, which work wonders!

-Even though our tent actually had one electrical outlet at our disposal these portable chargers worked way faster than the outlet and I’ve been using them even now that we’re back home!
-They were also quite handy during the day-long tour and provide about four full charges before the device itself needs to be recharged.
+Even though our tent actually had one electrical outlet at our disposal, these portable chargers worked way faster than the outlet and we’ve been using them ever since we got back home!
+They were also quite handy during the day-long tour of Yosemite and provide about four full charges before the device itself needs to be recharged.

 During the busy season (translation: summer), park employees highly recommend using the free shuttle buses that drive from Yosemite Village through the campgrounds and to Half Dome Village and Yosemite Valley Lodge.
 But I’m not so sure.